DimitrisJim/leetcode_solutions/README.md

 from [0-9].

-For example, given ranges `[39, 73]`, we can skip computing indices for all numbers and instead compute them for `[40, 50, 60, 70]`, i.e multiples of ten.
+For example, given ranges `[39, 73]`, we can skip computing indices for all numbers and instead compute them for `[30, 40, 50, 60, 70]`, i.e multiples of ten.
-The remaining numbers can be added by just adding the remainder (or, really, the range from `[0, 9]` to that base number.
-In short, what we compute is:
+The remaining numbers can be added by adding the range from `[0, 9]` to that base number, special cases apply for the initial multiple of ten and the final one (because we have remainders).
+Coarsely, what we compute is:

 ```python
 # 3 is quotent 30 // 10